 Atlantic City may seem like an ironic destination to rid you of your post-election blues—given that it’s certainly haunted by the spirit of the president-elect.
 But it’s time to face your demons and aggressively party like there’s no 2017.
 Just a couple hours from New York City and you’ll have all the ingredients for a cure-all.
-Grab your favorite friends, blindfold them if necessary, and get on the Greyhound.
-If you book ahead, one-ways are a cool $25 (greyhound.com).
+Grab your favorite friends, blindfold them if necessary, and get on the bus to AC.

 This seems obvious—you’re definitely going to want to gamble a bit, right?
 Take solace in the soothing chimes of the slot machines and find your groove at the Tropicana.
 Whether you stick to the slots or try a few hands at Blackjack, there are tables and games to suit all stakes.
 Schedule a few intermissions to dance to some 70s funk at Boogie Nights, where ladies in sequined halter tops roll around on skates, or pop into Ivan Kane’s Kiss Kiss Nightclub where they keep the go-go dancers in cages.
 The decor at Kiss Kiss is aptly described as “a trip down the rabbit hole into the neon-fueled nights of Bangkok.”
 What election?
 Bye, America!
 Have fun, kids.